infinum/dotnet-handbook/Best Practices/Clean Code.md

 In the above code, there’s a clear redundancy in the method signatures, as the equivalent logical operation of calculating the area is divided amongst different methods.

 It's important to understand the core of DRY principle.
-Picture this, you just finished a marathon coding session and the boss asks for one more feature before you call it a day.
+Picture this, you just finished a marathon coding session and the client asks for one more feature before you call it a day.
 Your mind is exhausted but hey, you’re a fighter.
 Suddenly, your eyes fall on these mystery lines of code.
 You rack your brains, trying to decipher what in the world it’s doing.
 And then it strikes you, you’ve seen this before, somewhere else in the application.
 Familiar scenario?
 Welcome to the non-DRY world!

 But worry not, the superhero of our story, the DRY principle, is here to the rescue!
 While the DRY principle promotes elimination of redundancy, its superpower lies in enhancing the readability, maintainability, testability and scalability of code.